CeilingFanGuides

 • 11 SEER Rating Makes It Energy Efficient

 If you have a large window, you may be able to fit two AC units on your wall.
-This is great for keeping plants alive or for giving your room some extra space between the window and the ceiling.
+This is great for giving your room extra space between the window and the ceiling.

 Wall-Mounted Split Air Conditioning Units

-This makes them ideal for installing in an attic, studio, small apartments or other space where there isn’t enough room in your home for a ceiling fan but you still want cool air circulating through your house.
+Wall-mounted air conditioning units are ideal for installing in an attic, studio, small apartment, or other space where there isn’t enough room in your home for a ceiling fan but you still want cool air circulating through your house.

 Split A/C